cumc/xqtl-protocol/README.md

 - Gao Wang (work group leader), Department of Neurology, Columbia University
 - Xiaoling Zhang, Departments of Medicine and Biostatistics, Boston University
 - Edoardo Marcora, Departments of Neuroscience, Genetics and Genomic Sciences, Icahn School of Medicine at Mount Sinai
-### See Also
-- Some example analysis using our pipeline can be found in the [brain-xqtl-analysis github repo](https://github.com/cumc/brain-xqtl-analysis)